 Read about the full marking process in the compliance guide.

-Technical documentation is the comprehensive set of records that high-risk AI system providers must create and maintain, covering system design, development methodology, training data, risk management, and testing results.
+Technical documentation is the complete set of records that high-risk AI system providers must create and maintain, covering system design, development methodology, training data, risk management, and testing results.

 Annex IV of the EU AI Act specifies the mandatory contents in detail: system description, intended purpose, design specifications, data governance records, performance metrics, human oversight provisions, and cybersecurity measures.
 Documentation must be updated throughout the system lifecycle.